nodejs/node/doc/api/process.md

                  a process warning.
 -->

-The `'unhandledRejection`' event is emitted whenever a `Promise` is rejected and no error handler is attached to the promise within a turn of the event loop.
+The `'unhandledRejection'` event is emitted whenever a `Promise` is rejected and no error handler is attached to the promise within a turn of the event loop.
 When programming with Promises, exceptions are encapsulated as "rejected promises".
 Rejections can be caught and handled using [`promise.catch()`][] and